Battle of Azua

-The Battle of Azua or March 19^{th} (Spanish: Batalla de Azua, Batalla del 19 de Marzo) was the first major battle of the Dominican War of Independence and was fought on the 19 March 1844, at Azua de Compostela, Azua Province.
+The Battle of Azua or March 19 (Spanish: Batalla de Azua, Batalla del 19 de Marzo) was the first major battle of the Dominican War of Independence and was fought on the 19 March 1844, at Azua de Compostela, Azua Province.
 A force of some 2,200 Dominican troops, a portion of the Army of the South, led by General Pedro Santana and General Antonio Duvergé defeated an outnumbering force of 10,000 troops of the Haitian Army led by General Souffrand.

 Background

 After the Dominican Declaration of Independence on February 27, 1844, a Provisional Government Board was established, composed of a mix of liberals but dominated by conservative elements.
 Among the key decisions, Pedro Santana, a cattle rancher from the El Seibo region, was chosen to command the southern army and defend the city of Azua, despite having no prior military experience.

 Meanwhile, the Haitian president Charles Rivière-Hérard organized an army of approximately 30,000 men, dividing it into three columns to invade Dominican territory.
 The first contingent, led by General Jean-Louis Pierrot with 10,000 men, was to advance from the north, aiming to take Santiago and Puerto Plata.
 The second front, personally led by Hérard, headed south with the goal of capturing San Juan and Azua, while the third column, commanded by General Souffront, was tasked with taking Neiba and joining Hérard in Azua.